pasindumuth/rUniversalDB/notes.md

 ## Demo
 1. Run `./run start` in terminal pane.
 This will start the MasterGroup, 2 SlaveGroups, and a client.
-2. Run `./run new_client 3` to start a new client, then do `live` to start the live view.
+2. Run `./run new_client 3 10` to start a new client, then do `live` to start the live view.
-3. Run the "Query Examples"
+3. Run the Basic/Advanced Queries.
 4. Kill one of the Slave leaders with `./run nclean 16` (or similar).
 5. Create a Slave free node so that it can replace the one that was just killed: `./run new_node 25 reconfig 10`
 6. Create 5 Slaves as newslave, e.g. `./run new_node 26 newslave 10` to show how new SlaveGroups are formed automatically.
 7. Run the `./run new_node 31 reconfig 10` commands to create lots of free nodes, then kill some more nodes to show the reconfiguration.

-## Query Examples
+## Basic Queries

 CREATE TABLE users(id INT PRIMARY KEY);
 INSERT INTO users(id) VALUES (1), (2), (3);